TheM1ddleM1n/Waddle/README.md

 ---

 ## 📝 Changelog

+### [6.14] — Speedometer
+- Speedometer added to Display — shows ground speed in blocks/second
+- Derived from position delta rather than velocity property for reliability
+- Shares the coords 100ms tick rate, no extra timer needed

 ### [6.12] — Compass
 - Sliding tape compass with cardinal/intercardinal labels and live heading readout (`NNE 22°`)